-Patrick Lavarde is currently a member of the Environment and Sustainable Development Advisory Board of the French Ministry of Ecology, Sustainable Development and Energy.
-He is a Governor of the World Water Council since 2012 and a Director of IWRA during the term 2012-2015.
+Patrick Lavarde is currently a member of the Environment and Sustainable Development Advisory Board of the French Ministry of Environment.
+He is a Governor of the World Water Council since 2012 and President of IWRA since 2016 after being a Director during the term 2012-2015.
 In 2007, he created the French National Office for Water and Aquatic Environments (ONEMA).
 Being its General Director until October 2012, he engaged in water research coordination, national monitoring of water bodies, regulation and enforcement, and technical support to stakeholders.

 From 1998 to 2007, he was General Director of the National Research Institute on Environmental Sciences and Technologies, the leading French institution on freshwater issues.
 During this mandate, he chaired the Partnership on European Environmental Research and was deeply involved in the European Network of Water Research (Euraqua).
 Previously he worked for public organisations involved in forestry, agriculture and water, at national and local levels.

 Dogan Altinbilek (Turkey)

 Professor Dogan Altinbilek is a Professor of Water Resources Engineering at the Middle East Technical University, Ankara, Turkey.
 From 1996-2001 he served as the Director-General of State Hydraulic Works (DSI) which is the major government agency in Turkey responsible for water resources development.
 Professor Altinbilek is Governor and Vice President of World Water Council (WWC) and also President of International Water Resources Association (IWRA).
 He is Past President (2004-2008) and Honorary Member of the International Hydropower Association (IHA).